-It is fast-growing, herbaceous when young, with age becoming woody and forms either a shrub or tree depending on the variety.
-Some trees reach heights of up to 12 m (40 ft), though between 3 and 5 m (10 and 16 ft) is more common.
+It is fast-growing, herbaceous when young, with age developing woody stems and forms either a shrub or small tree depending on the variety.
+Some trees reach up to 12 m (40 ft) tall, though between 3 and 5 m (10 and 16 ft) is more common.
 In tree form, the trunk is slender with smooth grey-white or light-brown bark and supports a rounded crown with a moderate number of large leaves.

-The leaves are star-shaped with seven to nine serrate, pointed lobes and are 30 to 60 cm (1 to 2 ft) across.
-They emerge bronze, gradually become green with age, or wine-red in some varieties, and attach to the branches with a long hollow leaf stalk.
+The leaves are large, from 30 to 60 cm (1 to 2 ft) wide and star-shaped with seven to nine serrate, pointed lobes.
+They emerge bronze, gradually become green or wine-red in some varieties and attach to the branches with a long hollow leaf stalk.

-The flowers are small, greenish and borne on conical flower spikes 15 to 60 cm (0.5 to 2 ft) long, with male flowers below and female above.
-They bloom on and off throughout the year but are at their fullest from spring to summer and are followed by burr-like seed capsules, blue-green or red turning brown when mature with three, brown or black mottled seed inside.
-When fully mature, the seed capsules burst open scattering the seed.
+Flowers unisexual, small, greenish-white and borne in conical flower spikes 15 to 60 cm (0.5 to 2 ft) long, with the male flowers situated below the female ones.
+They bloom on and off throughout the year but are at their fullest from spring to summer.
+Fertilised female flowers are followed by burr-like seed capsules, blue-green or red when young, turning brown when mature with three brown or black mottled seed inside.
+When fully ripe, the seed capsule bursts open, scattering the seed.

-Castorbean comes in many varieties, differing in plant size, foliage colour, seed capsule size, as well as seed size, shape and colour.
+Castor bean comes in many varieties, differing in plant size, foliage colour, seed capsule size, and in seed size, shape and colour.

-The seed yield on cold pressing a colourless to pale yellow, viscid oil known as 'Castor oil' or 'Palma Christi oil'.
+The seed yield on cold-pressing a colourless to pale yellow, viscid oil known as 'Castor oil' or 'Palma Christi oil'.
 On hot pressing, the oil is brown to near black.
-Ricin, a highly toxic protein poisonous to humans and animals is present in the seed but is not passed to the pressed oil.
+A highly toxic protein poisonous to humans and animals, ricin is present in the seed but is not passed to the pressed oil.

-Oil yields are about 35 to 60% of the seed by weight.
+Oil yields are around 35 to 60% of the seed by weight.
 The leftover seedcake contains about 5% nitrogen, 2% phosphate and 1% potash and is mostly used to fertilise crops.
-It can also be fed to livestock if it is first heat treated to destroy the ricin.
+It can also be fed to livestock if it is first heat-treated to destroy the ricin.